Markmosley/SimpleAuth/README.md

 * `/login <password>`
-* `/register <password>`
+* `/wregister <password>`
 * `/unregister <password>` (TODO)
 * For OPs: `/simpleauth <command: help|unregister> [parameters...]` (TODO)

 ## Configuration

-You can modify the _SimpleAuth/config.yml_ file on the _plugins_ directory once the plugin has been run for at least one time.
+You can modify The _SimpleAuth/config.yml_ file on the _plugins_ directory once the plugin has been run for at least one time.

 | Configuration | Type | Default | Description |
 | :---: | :---: | :---: | :--- |